-Michael K. Wall is a partner and an AV‑rated attorney by Martindale‑Hubbell®.
-Michael practices primarily in the areas of appellate law, business and commercial litigation, landlord/tenant law, and insurance defense.
+Before his passing in 2021, Michael K. Wall was a partner and an AV‑rated attorney by Martindale‑Hubbell®.
+He will always remain a significant part of the Firm’s legacy.
+Michael practiced primarily in the areas of appellate law, business and commercial litigation, landlord/tenant law, and insurance defense.

 A native of Utah, Michael received his B.A. degree in English with a minor in German from the University of Utah in 1981, magna cum laude, and his Juris Doctorate degree from the University of Utah College of Law in 1984 (top 15% of his class).
 Michael was a semi‑finalist in the Roger Traynor Moot Court Competition, which earned him a position on the National Moot Court team.
 He was also selected as a William O. Leary Scholar six times (the maximum number possible).
 As a law clerk in the Tax and Business Regulation Division of the Utah Attorney General’s Office, Michael participated in the revision of Utah’s Sales and Use Tax Code.